mwhatter/OpenPhalanX2-staging/README.md

    You will also need the ActiveDirectory powershell module.
 This module is part of RSAT and can be enabled by follow the instructions here - https://learn.microsoft.com/en-US/troubleshoot/windows-server/system-management-components/remote-server-administration-tools

-## API Keys Configuration

-OpenPhalanX utilizes several APIs to facilitate its operations, each of which require API keys.
-These keys should be added to the locations specified in the `API_Keys&Extensions.txt` file.

-This repository has a directory titled "Integrations" which contains additional file submission python helpers and button click code.
-I do not have an api key for all of these integrations and the code you select may not have been tested.

-Comment out any api queries you want to exclude from the prompts for Get Intel and Sandbox URL/Retrieve Report.
-Add any api's you wish to query as needed(email mwhatter@openphalanx for assistance).

-File submissions to sandboxes should be done with reverence to the potentially sensitive data within the sample being detonated.
-The default file sandbox integration with OpenPhalanX is Anomali's API with specification to use their integration with VMRay.
-I highly recommend using either a private account with one of the provided integration examples or standing up a private instance of Cuckoo.

-You are responsible for complying with any API provider's usage requirements for your situation.

 ## Features

 OpenPhalanX offers an array of features designed to facilitate remote system management, monitoring, and security.